canvasxyz/canvas/examples/forum/README.md

 [Demo](https://forum-example.canvas.xyz/) - [Github](https://github.com/canvasxyz/canvas/tree/main/examples/forum)

-The forum example implements a simple publishing platform.
+The forum example implements a simple publishing platform, with support for login with Ethereum or Farcaster (both on the web, and as a mini app).

 ## Developing